-Surprisingly, 60%-79% of women in countries in central Europe, including France, Germany, the UK, the Netherlands, and Belgium reported sexual harassment.
+Surprisingly, 60%-79% of women in central Europe, including France, Germany, the UK, the Netherlands, and Belgium, reported sexual harassment.

 6. Stats on sexual harassment show that, for US women, this issue is sixth on the list of the most-worrisome crimes.

-36% of American women in 2018 stated that they frequently fear sexual harassment, in comparison to just 4% of men.
-This crime is ranked 6th on the list of worrisome crimes for women, and last in the men’s chart of worrisome crimes.
+36% of American women in 2018 stated that they frequently fear sexual harassment, compared to just 4% of men.
+This crime is ranked 6th on the list of problematic crimes for women and last in the men’s chart of disturbing crimes.

 7. US sexual harassment statistics reveal that 41% of women experience sexual and physical harassment on the street.